 Right to Know - Highly Qualified

-The Connellsville Area School District also qualified for Title II Part A funds for the 2021-2022 school year.
+The Connellsville Area School District also qualified for Title II Part A funds for the 2023-2024 school year.
 These funds may be used to prepare, train, and recruit PA certified teachers and principals.
-Largely, Title II funds are used for Professional Development activities, in addition to Class Size Reduction.
+Largely, Title II funds are used for Professional Development activities, including instructional coaches.

 The Connellsville Area School District also received Title III Federal funding, and contracts with the Intermediate Unit One to provide the English Learners (EL) Program.
 Title III funds are being used to enhance programming specific to language instruction for Limited English Proficient and Immigrant Students.
 The bulk of these funds will be used to support alignment between EL classroom activities and core English Language Arts instruction.